The Sangamon River outside Mahomet, Illinois.

 Tilings

 We consider pairs of tilings of the Aztec diamond, color one blue and the other red.
-We think of the tilings as being superimposed one on top of the other with an interaction whenever we see overlapping dominos of the form
+We think of the tilings as being superimposed one on top of the other with an interaction whenever we see a pair of coupled dominos, that is, overlapping dominos of the form

 Domino interactions